 - Low income groups

 - Middle income groups.

 - High income groups.

+- Income based stratification has not been done in Rahim Yar Khan Urban Area

-- Other Urban localities (there is no other urban locality in Karachi, Quetta & Peshawar)
+- Other Urban localities (there is no other urban locality in Karachi South, Karachi East, Karachi Central, Karachi Malir, Karachi West, Quetta & Peshawar)

-Sample size and its Allocation: Keeping in view the variability of the key variables, population distribution and field resources, the following is the composition of the total 2328 sample households:
+Sample size and its Allocation: Keeping in view the variability of the key variables, population distribution and field resources, the following is the composition of the total 5372 sample households:

-The 194 sample PSUs have been considered sufficient to produce reliable estimates with 5% margin of errors at 95% level of confidence.
+The 281 sample PSUs have been considered sufficient to produce reliable estimates with 5% margin of errors at 95% level of confidence.
 The detailed allocation plan of sample PSUs is shown below: